Welcome to today's edition of the Rush 24-7 podcast.

 Oh, yeah.

-It's it's nowhere near as healthy as what's in the synthetic fertilizer.
+It's nowhere near as healthy as what's in the synthetic fertilizer.

 A lot of that has to do with the organic stuff was produced locally, and it wasn't frozen for months, and it wasn't chopped up and shipped across the country three times.

-All right, so these people are going to the local commune uh called a farmer's market.
+All right, so these people are going to the local commune called a Farmer's Market, Farmer's Market, which is just a new commune, and they're going out there buying these fresh vegetables and so forth.

 So that's the key, huh?

-Yeah, and if that's what you want to do, if that's how you want to spend your money, more power too.
+Yeah, and if that's what you want to do, if that's how you want to spend your money, more power to do it.

 Absolutely.